 Read More → Top Books About Travel and Self-discovery

-They are not all refined and gentile, though certainly some are.
+They are not all refined and gentle, though certainly some are.

-Some of these books might even make you angry or bring you to tears, but all will provide some deeper understanding of Southern culture past and present before you make a trip there.
+Some of these books might even make you angry or bring you to tears, but all will provide a deeper understanding of Southern culture past and present before you make a trip there.

 Let’s dive in!